ZhenyaKh/coco-beholder/README.md

 popular dumbbell topology of any size.
 Each link of the topology may have individual  rate, delay, and queue size.
 The central link may also have a variable delay with optional jitter.
 Flows of different schemes may run together in the topology for a specified runtime of seconds.
-For each flow, the direction and the starting second of the runtime  can be chosen.
+For each flow, its direction and starting second of the runtime  can be chosen.

 Each flow has a host in the left half and a host in the right half of the topology and the hosts exchange a scheme's traffic with one host being the